The Real Poisoning of America – Glycation

 They’ve had some of this evidence for over 30 years, why hasn’t the public been told about glycation or the AGEs they create?
 It’s those AGEs that are at the root of all modern diseases.
 If this was uncovered starting 30+ years ago, why have we just found out about it from the bestselling books from two doctors?
 Is someone trying to hide something?
 My guess is yes.
 This is Monsanto’s path to power and freedom.
 They’ve politically engineered their freedom to wreak whatever havoc they can on your health by masturbating your taste buds with their glucose laden products, to grant them power by buying into their pharmaceutical cycle in the very near future.
 By near, I mean, it only takes a couple days before you’re indebted.
 (That means addicted.)
 If you want true power and freedom, you can have it in two weeks to two months.
 That’s how long it takes to break the addiction.

-Each and every one of these 11,000+ studies have been vetted and examined by the NIH and PubMed for whom I thank.
+Each and every one of these 11,000+ studies has been vetted and examined by the NIH and PubMed for whom I thank.

 You have two choices;